 Quinn's Junction will continue to evolve.
 Future development in the area calls for an injection of new uses, including the potential for a hotel, offices, and more housing.
-Major roadway and transit investments along SR-248, as well as a park-and-ride within the area, will enhance multimodal access to this key node and help to reduce vehicle trips on the SR-248 gateway corridor.
+Major roadway and transit investments along SR-248 will enhance multimodal access to this key node and help to reduce vehicle trips on the SR-248 gateway corridor.